hexinpeter/SMD_PROJ3/README.md

 2. Run from console `whenever --update-crontab`

-## Navigate around

-* View Json output of all locations by going to `/weather/locations.json`

 ## Multi-timezone Support

 * every time instance must be saved to the db with a timezone attached to it